jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 That's our ancestors in the video, and it should be all of us today too.
 So, if you hate technology, despise your job, see conspiracies everywhere, worry about climate change, are intimidated by the uber-rich... fine, you've spotted a problem.
 What are you going to do about it?

 For all the negatives of this pandemic, I think there's one big positive.
 Most people are stepping up, staying home, self-isolating, and social distancing.
-These ideas didn't exist a few weeks ago, and it's already taboo to flaunt these new expectations.
-We're still ready to adapt.
+A few weeks ago these habits didn't even exust, and it's already taboo to flaunt them.
+Our society can still adapt when we realize it's in our best expectations.

 I wrote this book to get you dreaming again so we can keep adapting.
 It's written to be like _New Atlantis_, _On Social Contract_, and _Common Sense_.
 All books that helped start modern democracies.
 They made unhappy people on Main Street realize the big picture.
 That our choices are our most potent political weapon.
 That with advanced technology, our choices are, in fact, weapons for change.
 And when we all believe in a new philosophy, we'll become player gods holding the levers of power in the glorious Internet Age.